layilin/SP23-33852/_texts/full-text.md

 [^f102n3]: Incessant.

-[^f102n4]: Nymphs of springs, rivers, and lakes in Greek mythology.

-[^f102n5]: Guadeloupe.
+[^f102n4]: Guadeloupe.
 In 1759, as part of the Seven Years' War (1756-1763), British forces attacked and forced the surrender of the French colony of Guadeloupe.

-[^f102n6]: Martinique.
+[^f102n5]: Martinique.
 The French colony of Martinique surrendered to British forces in February 1762.

-[^f102n7]: The \"Errata\" list at the end of The Sugar-Cane indicates that "thro'" should read "through."
+[^f102n6]: The \"Errata\" list at the end of The Sugar-Cane indicates that "thro'" should read "through."

-[^f102n8]: Indigenous name for the island of St. Kitts.

-[^f102n9]: According to Gilmore, refers to Robert Marsham, 2nd Baron Romney (1712-1793), who married Priscilla Pym, the heiress of the St. Kitts planter Charles Pym.
+[^f102n7]: According to Gilmore, refers to Robert Marsham, 2nd Baron Romney (1712-1793), who married Priscilla Pym, the heiress of the St. Kitts planter Charles Pym.

-[^f102n10]: Havana, the capital of Cuba, which the British took in 1762 during the Seven Years' War.
+[^f102n8]: Havana, the capital of Cuba, which the British took in 1762 during the Seven Years' War.

 ---